se-for-sci/se-for-sci.github.io/content/week2/testing.md

 Code that passes all tests may still suck --- verification vs validation;
 Quality Assurance (QA) is also important.

+Tests actually _save_ time --- You are probably already writing tests when you write your code, you are just likely deleting them.
+If you record them instead, they will continue to be useful, and will cut hours of debugging and problem solving.

 ## Types of tests

 There are several levels / types of tests: